brianotoole/brickandmonitor/_projects/channelside.md

 * Collect contact information from potential developers and retailers

 #### Work Involved
-I was involved with the user experience design and website build using WordPress and a custom theme with Webpack as the build tool for workflow optimizations.
+We were involved with the user experience design and website build using WordPress and a custom theme with Webpack as the build tool for workflow optimizations.

+While the website will continue to be devevloped overtime, the foundation in place is able to adapt and grow with the company's ongoing evolution.